chastitywhiterose/Chastity-Chess-Chapters/ChasteBase/readme.md

 # Chaste Base

-This file details what I have done to create my Chess database that I am calling Chaste Base.
+This text details what I have done to create my Chess database that I am calling Chaste Base.
+It is a record of my own games I have played except filtered down for more relevance to the openings I am studying.

 # Step 1: Downloaded all of my lichess.org and chess.com games using En Croissant.
 It can download them and then I just have to copy over the PGN files from where the program stores them.